 I started out my teaching career creating a one-page narrative for each 5th grader’s report card every nine weeks.
-My Apple IIe did the job, and it helped to be a new teacher, but the tools today are outstanding for the kind of fill-in-the-blank greatness which appeals to everyone.
+My Apple IIe did the job, and it helped me to be a new teacher, but the tools today are outstanding for the kind of fill-in-the-blank greatness which appeals to everyone.

 Try A Learning Story

 Create your own and consider sharing your examples with your parents.
-Then share these resource pages from LucidPress and Canva (login required) and see what parents can create to celebrate their #RemoteLearning with their student.
+Then share these resource pages from LucidPress and Canva (login required) and see what parents can create to celebrate their #RemoteLearning with their students.

 Check out what I wrote up on my 2nd grader in LucidChart: